Kitchen Island Lighting: How to Choose the Right Lights, Height, and Spacing

 Dimming and Control

 Installing dimmable switches or smart controls allows you to shift from bright prep lighting to soft dining ambiance instantly.
 Consider integrating smart LED systems that sync with voice assistants for convenience.
+Dimming is especially important for kitchen islands used for both cooking and entertaining.

 6. Style, Material, and Finish – Matching Your Kitchen’s Character